openzipkin/zipkin-php/README.md

 * `TraceContext` if trace and span IDs were present.
 * `SamplingFlags` if no identifiers were present

+## Current Span

+Brave supports a "current span" concept which represents the in-flight operation. `Tracer::currentSpan()` can be used to add custom tags to a span and `Tracer::nextSpan()` can be used to create a child of whatever is in-flight.

+### Setting a span in scope manually

+When writing new instrumentation, it is important to place a span you created in scope as the current span.

+In edge cases, you may need to clear the current span temporarily.
+For example, launching a task that should not be associated with the current request.
+To do this, simply pass null to `setSpanInScope`.

 ## Tests

 Tests can be run by